dromara/sureness/README.md

 > [Sureness](https://github.com/usthe/sureness) is a simple and efficient open-source security framework that focus on the protection of REST API.
 > Provide authentication and authorization, based on RBAC.
-> No specific framework dependency (supports Javalin, Spring Boot, Quarkus, Ktor, and more).
+> No specific framework dependency (supports Javalin, Spring Boot, Quarkus, Ktor, Micronaut and more).
 > Supports dynamic modification of permissions.
 > Supports WebSockets and mainstream HTTP containers (Servlet and JAX-RS).
 > Supports JWT, Basic Auth, Digest Auth, and can be extended to support custom authentication methods.